gvbarroso/iSMC/doc/README.md

 ### mask file type

 The format of the mask file, mandatory if the input file type is VCF (STRING).
-It can be "FASTA" or "BED".
+It can be either "FASTA" or "BED".
 The mask must contain only sites present in the sequence file, and in the exact same order (this requirement extends to chromosome order).
 In the "BED" case, `ismc` will mask out (convert to missing data) sites that are present in this file (i.e., a "negative" mask).
-In the "FASTA" case, `ismc` will keep mask out sites that are NOT represented by either '1' or 'P' characters (the callable code).
+In the "FASTA" case, all sites in the sequence file must be present, and `ismc` will mask those that are NOT represented by either '1' or 'P' characters (the callable code).

 ```
 mask_file_type = # FASTA or BED